RebelGuy/chat-mate/projects/server/readme.md

 - `400`: When the request data is not sent, or is formatted incorrectly.
 - `401`: When the credentials are incorrect.

+### `POST /logout`
+*Current schema: 1.*

+Logs the user out of their account by invalidating all login tokens.
+To authenticate, the user must call `/login` again.

+Returns an empty response body.

 ## Chat Endpoints
 Path: `/chat`.